Build a library

 • files: The files to include in the package when publishing with npm.

-• exports: The entry points for tools that support the exports field in package.json - such as Node.js 12+ & modern browsers.
+• exports: The entry points for tools that support the exports field in package.json - such as Node.js 12+, modern browsers and tools.
 See the ESM support guide for more details.

 Make sure to change specify correct files according to the targets you have enabled.